grimme-lab/qc2-teaching/doc/prog-scf.rst

 Beyond RHF
 ----------

-Next, we will work on extending restricted Hartree-Fock (RHF) to either unrestricted Hartree-Fock (UHF) or restricted second-order Møller--Plesset perturbation theory (MP2).
-Only one of these two exercises is mandatory.
+Next, we will work on extending restricted Hartree-Fock (RHF) to either unrestricted Hartree-Fock (UHF), restricted second-order Møller--Plesset perturbation theory (MP2) or Kohn--Sham density functional theory (DFT).
+Only one of these three exercises is mandatory.
 Note that the UHF part also includes the calculation of the spin contamination.

 Unrestricted Hartree-Fock